 #1 Record Protection

 Of course, fire is still a risk.
-But the risk to records is significantly reduced when storing data on a software system that is backed-up by your software provider in alternative, safe and protected locations.
+But the risk to records is significantly reduced when storing data on a software system that's backed-up by your software provider in alternative, safe and protected locations.

 #2 Minimize Risk of Error

 In Fresno, California in 2016 a couple had lost a young baby and they purchased the plot right next to the child for future use and changed this in their system.
-However the employee who sold the plot forgot to colour in the map originally, and it had actually already been sold.
-Facing the unimaginable was naturally heartbreaking for the family, and albeit inadvertently, the cemetery contributed to their pain by processes being open to simple but critical error.
+However the employee who sold the plot originally forgot to colour in the map, and it had actually already been sold.
+Facing the unimaginable was naturally heartbreaking for the family, and albeit inadvertently, the cemetery contributed to their pain by allowing their processes to be open to simple, but critical, error.

 #3 More Time For The Families You Serve

 When a family walks into your office how long do your Family Service Counselors spend doing detective work, searching lot cards, map books, spreadsheets and filing cabinets?
 Or writing the same details over and over again in the one meeting?